Austin1serb/Xhale-Vapor-N-Smoke/README.md

 # Xhale Vapor N Smoke

-Welcome to the official repository of Xhale Vapor N Smoke, an innovative e-commerce platform offering a curated selection of vaporizers and smoking accessories.
+Welcome to the official repository of Xhale Vapor N Smoke, an innovative e-commerce platform offering a curated selection of CBD products for a local small business.

 ## Project Preview
 ### Home Page